 At FLiP we don’t take cases to Court for the sake of it.
 But sometimes going to Court can be the best option for you.
 Our intelligent, robust and principled approach to litigation is widely respected and recognised.
-We will give you a clear sighted assessment of the strengths and weaknesses of your case and will advise you accordingly.
+It gets results.
+We will give you a clear-sighted assessment of the strengths and weaknesses of your case and will advise you accordingly.

 We pride ourselves in achieving consistently successful outcomes for clients when we take cases to Court.
 Our Reported Cases stand as a testament to our success.

-Rest assured, we will be by your side, fighting your case with skill and care to deliver the very best outcome for you.
+Rest assured, we will be by your side, pursuing your case with skill and care to deliver the very best outcome for you.

 Why Go To Court? →

 Issuing Court proceedings does not have to be an aggressive move.

 - There are many cases which benefit from a structured Court timetable which promotes and monitors disclosure throughout the process, for example.

 - There may be a point of law or fact to be decided.

 - There may be an urgent matter which can only be resolved safely and speedily through the Court.

 - There may be wider safety concerns which mean that going to Court is very much the best way forward.